Dynamic Multi-Step Form for Webflow

 Inputs

-Name Value formData
+Name Value formDatapayloadformIdformIdScript Code

-// If Form Table doesn't exist - create it const { formData, formId } = input.config(); const baseId = base.id; // Get Table const tables = base.tables.map((table) => table.name); const table = tables.find((name) => name == formId); // Create the table with fields if (!table) { // Get fields from form structure table const structureTable = base.getTable("Form Structure"); const query = await structureTable.selectRecordsAsync({ fields: structureTable.fields, }); const structureRecords = query.records; const formStructure = structureRecords.filter((r) => r .getCellValue("FormID") .map((f) => f.name) .includes(formId) ); console.log("formStructure", formStructure); // For each record, create a field in the new table const fields = formStructure.map((record) => { // Determine field type const getFieldType = (fieldType) => { switch (fieldType.toLowerCase()) { case "number": return "number"; case "text area": return "richText"; case "email": return "email"; case "dropdown": return "singleSelect"; case "scale": return "number"; default: return "singleLineText"; } }; const obj = { name: record.name, description: record.getCellValueAsString("User Label"), type: getFieldType(record.getCellValueAsString("Field Type")), }; if (obj.type == "number") { obj.options = {}; obj.options.precision = 0; } if (obj.type === "singleSelect") { obj.options = {}; obj.options.choices = record .getCellValue("Options") .map((values) => ({ name: values.name })); } return obj; }); console.log(fields); const url = `https://api.airtable.com/v0/meta/bases/${baseId}/tables`; await fetch(url, { method: "POST", headers: { Authorization: `Bearer ${input.secret("airtableKey")}`, "Content-Type": "application/json", }, body: JSON.stringify({ name: formId, fields: fields, }), }) .then((response) => response.json()) .then((data) => console.log(data)); }
+// If Form Table doesn't exist - create it const { formData, formId } = input.config(); const baseId = base.id; // Get Table const tables = base.tables.map((table) => table.name); const table = tables.find((name) => name == formId); // Create the table with fields if (!table) { // Get fields from form structure table const structureTable = base.getTable("Form Structure"); const query = await structureTable.selectRecordsAsync({ fields: structureTable.fields, }); const structureRecords = query.records; const formStructure = structureRecords.filter((r) => r .getCellValue("FormID") .map((f) => f.name) .includes(formId) ); console.log("formStructure", formStructure); // For each record, create a field in the new table const fields = formStructure.map((record) => { // Determine field type const getFieldType = (fieldType) => { switch (fieldType.toLowerCase()) { case "number": return "number"; case "text area": return "richText"; case "email": return "email"; case "dropdown": return "singleSelect"; case "scale": return "number"; default: return "singleLineText"; } }; const obj = { name: record.name, description: record.getCellValueAsString("User Label"), type: getFieldType(record.getCellValueAsString("Field Type")), }; if (obj.type == "number") { obj.options = {}; obj.options.precision = 0; } if (obj.type === "singleSelect") { obj.options = {}; obj.options.choices = record .getCellValue("Options") .map((values) => ({ name: values.name })); } return obj; }); console.log(fields); const url = `https://api.airtable.com/v0/meta/bases/${baseId}/tables`; await fetch(url, { method: "POST", headers: { Authorization: `Bearer ${input.secret("airtableKey")}`, "Content-Type": "application/json", }, body: JSON.stringify({ name: formId, fields: fields, }), }) .then((response) => response.json()) .then((data) => console.log(data)); }- Action 3: Run a Script: Add a script to create new records in the form-specfic table

 Script Configuration